DamonOehlman/messenger-ws/README.md

 With the release of [`ws@1.0.0`](https://github.com/websockets/ws), both `bufferutil` and `utf-8-validate` are no longer included as dependencies.
 This is primilarly due to the fact that these are both binary addons, and cause issues when a C++ compiler is not installed or not found, or when a C++11 compliant compiler is not installed (for >= Node 4.0.0.
 To be compliant, use >= gcc 4.8 or >= clang 3.5).

+These optional dependencies extend through to `messenger-ws`.
+The tests are run using `bufferutil` and `utf-8-validate`, however, these are optional dependencies and will not be installed with `messenger-ws` by default.
+However, it is highly recommended that you do install these dependencies, as they provide significant benefits.

 ## Example Usage

 ```js